kate-bagenzo/strawberry-starter/src/posts/user-ref.md

 ### Detailed Folder Layout Reference
 Here's an overview of the folders and files in Strawberry Starter.
 You can ignore most of these and have a perfectly functional blog, but if you're curious and/or brave:
 - `_functions/`
-    - Contains various scripts run by Node during the site's build.
+    - Contains various scripts run by Node during the site's build and install.
 - `_site/`
     - Destination folder for your finished site after running `npm run build` or `npm run upload`.
 - `node_modules/`
     - Contains various node packages and dependencies.
 - `src/`
     - `_data/`
-        - `config.json`
+        - `config.jsonc`
             - Contains various variables used throughout your blog.
     - `_includes/`
         - Contains HTML files that create the layout of your blog.